jamos-tay/aeutils/README.md

 ## User Installation

 1. Go to [Releases](https://github.com/jamos-tay/aeutils/releases/)
-2. Download the latest `AEUtils.jsx` file
+2. Download the latest `LoopUtils.jsx` file
 3. Copy it to your After Effects Script folder
-    - Should be like `C:/Program Files/Adobe/Adobe After Effects 20XX/Support Files/Scripts/ScriptUI Panels/AEUtils.jsx`
+    - Should be like `C:/Program Files/Adobe/Adobe After Effects 20XX/Support Files/Scripts/ScriptUI Panels/LoopUtils.jsx`
-4. Open After Effects, click Window in the menu bar at the top and click `AEUtils.jsx`.
+4. Open After Effects, click Window in the menu bar at the top and click `LoopUtils.jsx`.

 See the [User Guide](user_docs.md) for more information.

+Tutorial to be added soon!

 ## Dev Environment Setup